 Asian Pacific American Heritage Month Profiles

 May was chosen to commemorate the contributions and influence of Asian and Pacific Islander Americans to the history, culture, and achievements of the U.S. because the first Japanese immigrated to the U.S. on May 7, 1843, and on May 10, 1869, the transcontinental railroad was completed.
 The majority of the workers who laid the tracks were Chinese immigrants.
 You can learn more from this site, hosted by the Library of Congress on behalf of other government institutions.
-Throughout the month, the PLDIC will feature profiles of our Asian/Pacific American lawyers.
+Periodically, the PLDIC features profiles of our Asian/Pacific American lawyers.

 “It is important for those who are non-AAPI to speak up and be supportive of us.
 Battling microaggressions is a way to show solidarity,” said Lakshmi, a staff attorney at UPMC Health Plan.